 6. The kids can choose whom to live with: There is no age of determination in Minnesota.
 The wishes of a child are taken into consideration on an individual basis and given weight in regards to mental maturity and needs of the child.
 Cooler heads will prevail in this instance.

 7. If we chose mediation and it goes poorly, I’m stuck with the results: Mediation is only binding if both parties sign a memorandum to be submitted to the court.

 Going through a divorce is an emotionally challenging time and it is natural to feel stress and anxiety over what to expect from the process.
-At Dwire Law Offices, P.A. we believe in helping our clients sort through the complex issues to make informed decisions about the future.
-Contact Attorney Todd Dwire to discuss your situation, learn more about your legal rights and help you move forward to your new future.
+At Dwire Law Offices we believe in helping our clients sort through the complex issues to make informed decisions about the future.
+Contact Attorney to discuss your situation, learn more about your legal rights and help you move forward to your new future.